aleswita/VisualPaginator/README.md

 # VisualPaginator
-Visual Paginator for Nette 2.2 and Bootstrap3
+Visual Paginator for Nette 2.2 and Bootstrap v3

 ## Usage
 #### Presenter